NewsLocal NewsYour Voice

 Layne Strookman, a SCAD survivor, shares a moment with her son and husband after having triple bypass surgery.

-Strookman eventually had to have emergency triple bypass surgery and spent 12 days in the ICU where she later met Molly Young, her ICU nurse.
+Strookman eventually had to have emergency triple bypass surgery.
+She spent 12 days in the ICU, where she later met Molly Young, her ICU nurse.

 "I feel like we met in a way that I never could've expected and bonded just immediately from the start," Young said.
 "Her and her family were somebody I knew I was going to grow close with."

-From ailing to advocate, Strookman wants to make sure others are aware of the dangers of SCAD: when a tear forms in the wall of the heart artery, which can cause a heart attack.
+From ailing to advocating, Strookman wants to make sure others are aware of the dangers of SCAD.

 Dr. Anna Grodzinsky - St. Luke's Cardiologist